Interpreters and translators speak, read, and write in at least two languages fluently.

 Interpreters convert information from one spoken language into another—or, in the case of sign language interpreters, between spoken language and sign language.
 The goal of an interpreter is to have people hear the interpretation as if it were the original language.
 Interpreters usually must be fluent speakers or signers of both languages, because they communicate back and forth among people who do not share a common language.

-There are three common modes of interpreting: simultaneous, consecutive, and whispered.
+There are three common modes of interpreting: simultaneous, consecutive, and sight translation: